Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 -The water now flows through channels and can now be diverted to Diversion Rooms 2 or 3 using the sluice in the Diversion Room 1.

 -The next step was to complete the "Diversion rooms" 2 and 3 (also called "Div rooms") in any order you want, which must be opened with "Gold key" and "Garnet key".
-You had to divert the waterflow in any diversion rooms and divert the waterflow again using associated sluices gates. (two directions in each rooms, which makes 4 channels.
+You had to divert the waterflow in any diversion rooms and divert the waterflow again using associated sluices gates. (two directions in each rooms 2 and 3, which makes 4 channels.

 -We do not know at the moment how these 4 channels are connected to the central cylinder and how they act on the wheel.

--Once the four portcullis doors were open, it was possible to descend into the Ice Boss arena probably from the west and not from the south (as currently).
+-Once the four portcullis doors were open, it was possible to descend into the ice boss arena probably from the west and not from the south (as currently).
 The arena and end cutscene were similar to the released version.

 # Third theoretical version of the layout (extremely simplified)